William Darlington: Political and later career

 Darlington was elected as a Democratic-Republican to the Fourteenth Congress.
 He was again elected to the Sixteenth and Seventeenth Congresses.
 He was appointed canal commissioner in 1825, and served as the first president of the West Chester Railroad from 1831 to 1835.
+He practiced law in West Chester in partnership with Robert Cornwell from 1868 to 1878.

 In 1823, Darlington was elected to the American Philosophical Society.

 He established a natural history society in West Chester in 1826 and published several works on botany and natural history.
 His published works include Mutual Influence of Habits and Disease (1804), Flora cestrica: an attempt to enumerate and describe the flowering and filicoid plants of Chester County in the state of Pennsylvania (1837) and Agricultural Botany (1847).
 Several others also contributed to the Flora cestrica, making it a collaborative effort.
 These included Thomas Potts James who wrote the section about mosses and liverworts and Ezra Michner also contributed to this book.
 Abigail Kimber had provided plant specimens to Darlington and these are also cited in the book.

 The degree of L.L.D. was conferred on him by Yale University in 1848, and he was awarded a Doctor of Physical Science in 1855 by Dickinson College.
 The California pitcher plant, Darlingtonia californica, was described by John Torrey in 1853 and named in his honor.
 The Academy of Natural Sciences of Drexel University preserves some botanical specimens that he collected — for example, of Talinum teretifolium (Phemeranthus teretifolius — the quill fameflower).

 In 1849 he published Memorials of John Bartram and Humphry Marshall; with notices of their Botanical Contemporaries.

 He served as director and president of the National Bank of Chester County from 1830 to 1863, where his friend and fellow botanist David Townsend was chief cashier.
 He died in West Chester in 1863, and was interred in Oaklands Cemetery.